The AI Race

 “Only if we preserve a healthy lead of democratic allies will we have the margin of error for navigating the extraordinarily volatile and dangerous period around the emergence of superintelligence.
 And only American leadership is a realistic path to developing a nonproliferation regime to avert the risks of self-destruction superintelligence will unfold.”

-The pattern is obvious: a plea for being careful has mutated into justification to rush and to save humanity from bad actors.
 This has the same smell as Big Tobacco reinforcing the uncertainty of science as a way to sell products that kill people, and Big Tech stoking the fear of losing innovation as a way to ensure they can keep their monopolies and kill competition.
-These are not honest arguments, but rather political rationalizations that play on sacred notions like democracy to justify acceleration.
+These are not thoughtful arguments that examine the pros and cons and end up deciding to race; these are instead rationalizations of the desire and decision to race, playing on sacred notions like science and democracy to get what they want.

 Capturing and neutralizing regulation and research